Nestled between mountains and sea, the golf course at St. Regis Bahia Beach Resort is one of the most scenic in Puerto Rico.

 Luxurious Resorts Near the Beach

-Recently renovated, the luxurious St. Regis Bahía Beach Resort is the first in the Caribbean from this luxe brand.
+This part of the Island offers a bounty of first-class accommodations.
+The luxurious St. Regis Bahía Beach Resort is the first in the Caribbean from this luxe brand.
 They introduced its exemplary services and amenities to a paradisiacal 483-acre setting that embodies the Island’s stunning beauty, replete with verdant landscapes and breathtaking ocean views.

-Another destination hotel nearby is the Hyatt Regency Grand Reserve, which is near El Yunque.
+Another destination hotel is the Hyatt Regency Grand Reserve, which is near El Yunque.
 This golf resort hosts the Puerto Rico Open, a PGA event.
 Guests can enjoy oceanfront villas, beachfront rooms, massages, and spa treatments.
 There’s also a kid’s club in case you need to keep younger travelers entertained.
 On-property dining options include a buffet, a steakhouse, and a Japanese-Peruvian fusion restaurant.

 Find places to stay